 The Kings Theatre Southsea

-Since Portsmouth City Council bought the Kings in 2001, over 1,000,000 tickets have been sold.
-The Kings Theatre employs 16 full time staff, 10 part time staff and over 100 casual employees providing bar staff, ushers and stage crew, and also benefits from the help of over 100 stalwart volunteers.
+Since Portsmouth City Council bought The Kings Theatre in 2001, over one-million tickets have been sold.
+On top of their full-time staff, the playhouse employs over 100 casual employees providing bar tenders, front-of-house ushers, and stage crew.

 The Kings Theatre took their legacy abroad in the summer of 2015 when they joined forces with the Verona-based theatre Teatro Stabile for a professional production of the most famous romantic tragedy ever written: William Shakespeare’s Romeo & Juliet.

 The Edwardian playhouse’s annual Christmas pantomime is, of course, a key part of Portsmouth’s festive events calendar every year!

 As well as live performances, The Kings Theatre also regularly screen movies and stream shows from West End theatres.